davidegagliardi/dncs-lab/README.md

 The project folder contains the Vagrant file, used to set up all the Virtual Machines, and the provisioning scripts for each VM.

 All the VMs are based on Trusty64, an exception is made for host-2-c, based on Xenial64.
-This is due because of a recent update of Docker, not supported by Trusty64's kernel.
+This is because of a recent update of Docker, not supported by Trusty64's kernel.

 #### Router 1